vippsas/vipps-solutions/invoice-through-epayments/README.md

 # Payment Requests

 Use Vipps MobilePay to make *long living payment requests* for your customers by using the `"expiresAt"` feature in [ePayment](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) API and receipt information from
 [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.
-This will create payment requests that can be seen and and postponed by the user, up to 28 days.
+This will create payment requests that can be seen and postponed by the user, up to 28 days.
 Note: The APIs are ready, but it is not testable before app updates planned summer 2023.

 The following section will explain how to implement this feature for a couple scenarios: